genestack/apparatuis/readme.md

 For more flexible customization of components look we should expose posibility to add any `className` or state's `className` of any nested components.
+For this purposes `classes` propery and `mergeClassesProps` util are being used in components.

 ```css
 /* tab.module.css */